EVERSE-ResearchSoftware/RSQKit/CONTRIBUTING.md

 However, the [Editorial Board][editorial-board] ensures that any changes are made for valid reasons.
 They strive to accommodate the legitimate concerns and diverse viewpoints of all contributors and ensure that the content reflects the most widely accepted consensus on any topic.

-If you find any content unsatisfactory, please feel free to report about it by "creating an issue" request.
+If you find any content unsatisfactory, please feel free to report about it by [creating an issue](#reporting-an-issue).

 [contact]: mailto:rsqkit@lists.certh.gr
 [github]: https://github.com